GUI Knowledge Bench: Revealing the Knowledge Gap of VLMs in GUI Tasks: Benchmarking VLMs

 \subsection{Settings}

-We evaluate a diverse set of both open- and closed-source models on the GUI Knowledge Bench.
-The closed-source set includes Claude-Sonnet-4~\citep{anthropic2025claude4systemcard}, Doubao-V-Pro (Doubao-1.5-Thinking-Vision-Pro-250428)~\citep{guo2025seed15vltechnicalreport}, Gemini-2.5-Pro~\citep{comanici2025gemini25pushingfrontier}, GPT-5-chat~\citep{openai2025gpt5systemcard}, O3\citep{openai2025o3systemcard}, and GLM-4.5~\citep{5team2025glm45agenticreasoningcoding}.
-The open-source set covers Qwen2.5-72B (Qwen2.5-VL-72B-Instruct), Qwen2.5-7B (Qwen2.5-VL-7B-Instruct)~\citep{bai2025qwen25vltechnicalreport}, UITARS-1.5-7B~\citep{qin2025uitarspioneeringautomatedgui}.
+We evaluate multiple open-source and closed-source models on the GUI Knowledge Bench.
+The closed-source set includes Claude-Sonnet-4-5~\citep{anthropic2025claude45}, Claude-Sonnet-4~\citep{anthropic2025claude4systemcard}, Doubao-V-Pro (Doubao-1.5-Thinking-Vision-Pro-250428)~\citep{guo2025seed15vltechnicalreport}, Gemini-2.5-Pro~\citep{comanici2025gemini25pushingfrontier}, GPT-5-chat~\citep{openai2025gpt5systemcard}, O3\citep{openai2025o3systemcard}, and GLM-4.5~\citep{5team2025glm45agenticreasoningcoding}.
+The open-source set covers Qwen2.5-72B (Qwen2.5-VL-72B-Instruct), Qwen2.5-7B (Qwen2.5-VL-7B-Instruct)~\citep{bai2025qwen25vltechnicalreport}, Qwen3-vl-8b-thinking~\cite{qwen3technicalreport}.
+Besides we also include GUI finetune models such as UITARS-1.5-7B~\citep{qin2025uitarspioneeringautomatedgui} and GUI-OWL-7b~\citep{ye2025mobileagentv3fundamentalagentsgui}.
 Apart from necessary model-specific settings, all other parameters (e.g., temperature, top-p) were kept consistent across evaluations.
-Please refer the appendix for the detailed message template for each knowledge categories.
+Please refer the appendix \cref{messagetemplate} for the detailed message template for each knowledge categories.